hounka/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is used for the capstone project
+This repository is used for the coursera capstone project